iviecomarti/DANEELpath/README.md

 **DANEELpath** is an open-source image analysis toolkit developed to work with neuroblastoma models.

+> **NEW!**
+> **DANEELpath** has now a QuPath extension!
+> The functionalities are the same, but the installation process is easier and all the tools are much faster.
+> You can check the extension and download it from [qupath-extension-daneelpath](https://github.com/iviecomarti/qupath-extension-daneelpath).
+>

 At the moment **DANEELpath** tools are focused on obtaining data from 3D cell culture hydrogels histological slides.
 Nevertheless the tools can be used to work with _in vivo_ and human histological samples.

 **DANEELpath** is built to work inside [QuPath](https://qupath.github.io/), a popular software for digital pathology.